 - State whether the applicant is registered with SEBI or any other regulatory authority in any capacity in India or has filed for registration with SEBI in any other capacity

 - Detail of Directors/Key personnel of the FVCI.
-Which shall include the educational qualifications, the past experiences etc.
+Which shall include educational qualifications, past experiences, etc.

 - Disclose the investment strategy as required by Regulation.
 Which should disclose the sectors for investment and the approximate amount proposed to be invested in India along with the Lifecycle of the Fund.